Kale-Network/kale-network.github.io/collections/_posts/2021-07-06-official-pooling-launched.en.md

 author: "[Bram Cohen](https://twitter.com/bramcohen)"
 ---

 **TL;DR:** The new plot format has arrived.
-Upgrade to version 1.2.0 of the Chia Blockchain software to start plotting for pools now and be sure to set up a Plot NFT before doing so.
+Upgrade to version 1.2.0 of the Kale blockchain software to start plotting for pools now and be sure to set up a Plot NFT before doing so.
 Original plots will continue to be self-farmable but can not be safely used in pools.

 ---